 Meanwhile, back in Chicago, police and federal agents mounted a worldwide search for the missing swindler.
 After almost a year of chasing anonymous tips and false leads, it began to look as if Leo Koretz, master of the Ponzi scheme, might be a master escape artist as well.

-Prince of Fraud: The Incredible True Story of the Master Swindler who Charmed 1920s Chicago is the first book to chronicle the exploits of one of the slickest con men in history.
+EMPIRE OF DECEPTION: A Master Swindler in an Age of Excess is the first book to chronicle the exploits of one of the slickest con men in history.
 It captures the intrigue and drama of Leo’s stranger-than-fiction story while recreating an era when it seemed as if everyone was entitled to easy riches.
 The dot-com bubble, the stock market meltdown of 2008 and the Eurozone crisis are reminders those heady times were not so different from our own.
 The book establishes Leo Koretz, not Charles Ponzi, as the first to master the pay-dividends-from-capital investment scam.
 It dissects how con men and stock swindles operate.
 And it brings to life a time and place when anything – even vast oilfields in faraway Panama – seemed possible.Leo’s brazen fraud is a compelling story that combines drama and dark humor.
 It is a cautionary tale that will resonate with readers who are curious about how con men such as Bernie Madoff operate and how they prey on the trust of others.
 It is a rollicking tale of greed and gullibility, lies and betrayal and grandeur and delusion that could have been ripped from today’s headlines.
 It is a story played out against a Jazz Age backdrop that reaches from the tough streets of Chicago to the remote jungles of Panama, from the glitter of Manhattan’s finest hotels to the backwoods of Nova Scotia.